jindian/linux_note/linux_startup/start_kernel_part_I.md

 If the app deadlocks(hangs), do a: `ps -aux | grep <app_name>`, you should see a +D (uninterruptible sleep) state for your app, do a: `dmesg`, the log it prints will include the function/file causing the deadlock.

+`debug_objects_early_init` initialize the hash buckets and link the static object pool objects into the poll list.
+After this call the object tracker is fully operational.

 # Links